pckosek/MySQL_Introduction/02_example_scripts/README.md

 Here's the process:
 * place the .sql file in a folder on your server
-* navigate to the sql command prompt and type the command:
+* open the sql command prompt (USE THE *ALTERNATE SHELL*) and type the command:
   ```
-  SOURCE foo.sql
+  SOURCE /site/sql_scripts_folder/foo.sql
   ```
-* if your sql script is in a different folder, you may need to run the command:
+* your sql script is in a folder different from above.
+I can't tell you where you put it, but you will need to run a command that looks like:
   ```
-  SOURCE /web/the/full/file/path/foo.sql
+  SOURCE /site/web/the/full/file/path/foo.sql
   ```

  once you have run the initialization script, at the sql prompt you can run a command like